Library use policy

 - Respect private and Institute property

-- Library users will comply with library policies and with requests made by library staff
+- Comply with all requests made by library staff

 - Behaviors that threaten personal safety or the security of personal or Institute property

-- Behaviors that disrupt the activities of other library users or staff, including but not limited to excessive noise, cell phones, music, hostility, rudeness, and consumption of food and drink that does not comply with the Libraries’ food and beverage guidelines.
+- Behaviors that interfere with the activities of other library users or staff, including but not limited to excessive noise, cell phones, music, hostility, rudeness, and consumption of food and drink that does not comply with the Libraries’ food and beverage policy.